vpsfreecz/vpsadminos/osctl-image/man/man8/osctl-image.8.md

 images.
 It is concerned with managing build containers, executing arbitrary builds and testing resulting images.

-`osctl-image` has to be used in conjuction with program or programs that know how to build specific distribution images. vpsAdminOS comes with one such collection of image building scripts:
+`osctl-image` has to be used in conjunction with program or programs that know how to build specific distribution images. vpsAdminOS comes with one such collection of image building scripts:
 <https://github.com/vpsfreecz/vpsadminos/tree/staging/image-scripts>.